mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 # Readwritesplit

 This document provides a short overview of the **readwritesplit** router module and its intended use case scenarios.
 It also displays all router configuration parameters with their descriptions.
-A list of current limitations of the module is included and examples of the router's use are provided.
+A list of current limitations of the module is included and use examples are provided.

 ## Overview